Sokolowski v. DCG Updates

 Memorandum of Law in Support of Motion To Dismiss Defendants Digital Currency Group, Inc. and Barry E. Silbert

-Defendants Silbert and DCG filed to dismiss the case, arguing that Plaintiffs filed to state a claim entitled to consumer protection relief, and that they were not subject to personal jurisdiction.
+Defendants Silbert and DCG filed to dismiss the case, arguing that Plaintiffs failed to state a claim entitled to consumer protection relief, and that they were not subject to personal jurisdiction.

 Plaintiffs' First Amended Complaint